 Shiloh is a tiny village located in the state of Ohio.
-With a population of 630 people and two constituent neighborhoods, Shiloh is the 636th largest community in Ohio.
-Shiloh has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+With a population of 619 people and two constituent neighborhoods, Shiloh is the 636th largest community in Ohio.
+Much of the housing stock in Shiloh was built prior to World War II, making it one of the older and more historic villages in the country.

-As is often the case in a small village, Shiloh doesn't have a public transportation system that people use to get to and from their jobs every day.
+Shiloh is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Shiloh in 2010 was $18,130, which is low income relative to Ohio, and lower middle income relative to the rest of the US.
-This equates to an annual income of $72,520 for a family of four.
+The per capita income in Shiloh in 2018 was $17,504, which is low income relative to Ohio and the nation.
+This equates to an annual income of $70,016 for a family of four.
 However, Shiloh contains both very wealthy and poor people as well.

 The people who call Shiloh home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Shiloh residents report their race to be White, followed by Asian.
-Important ancestries of people in Shiloh include English, Irish, Welsh, and Italian.
+The greatest number of Shiloh residents report their race to be White.
+Important ancestries of people in Shiloh include German, Irish, English, Italian, and Scots-Irish.

 The most common language spoken in Shiloh is English.
-Other important languages spoken here include Tagalog and Arabic.
+Other important languages spoken here include Italian and Spanish.